oracle-livelabs/apex/object-storage-workflow/3-create-rest-data-source/create-REST-Source.md

 ## Introduction

-You will get started by creating an autonomous database, collecting user and tenancy OCIDs, and creating a APEX workspace.
+In this lab, you will create a web credentails, and establish a REST Data Source to object storage.

 Estimated Lab Time: 10 minutes